Dasharo/dasharo-pq/README.md

 1. **Synchronization Issues**: Ensuring that features and fixes are synchronized across multiple branches often requires additional effort and can lead to inconsistencies.
-1. **Single Branch Problem**: Despite switching to a single branch for releases (`dasharo` branch), rebasing will become increasingly painful as the number of changes grows.
+1. **Mono-branch Problem**: Despite switching to a mono-branch for releases (`dasharo` branch), rebasing will become increasingly painful as the number of changes grows.
+With a mono-branch, you have accumulated bug fixes, features, and configurations for multiple platforms.
+While merging this branch with upstream periodically is an option, it loses the separation between upstream and local changes.
+Rebasing the branch increases the risk of errors, and force-pushing breaks collaboration.
 1. **Upstream Merging Difficulties**: Incorporating changes from the upstream coreboot repository into downstream forks is becoming progressively difficult, with a high risk of missing important updates or fixes.
 Complexity